 Medicare has a large provider network

-The vast majority of providers across the country are still accepting Kaiser Family Foundation report from 2014 indicates that less than 1 percent of doctors have decided to fully opt out of Medicare..
-A
+The vast majority of providers across the country are still accepting Original Medicare.
+A Kaiser Family Foundation report from 2014 indicates that less than 1 percent of doctors have decided to fully opt out of Medicare.

 Don’t panic if you hear about doctors leaving Medicare.
-In most cases, this is referring to doctors leaving anetwork.
+In most cases, this is referring to doctors leaving a Medicare Advantage network.
 These networks are managed care plans and don’t apply to original Medicare or Medigap.

-When you have Medicare provider database for the area you are visiting.and Medicare , you have Original Medicare.
-You are free to see any doctor in the United States who accepts Medicare without restrictions.
+When you have Medicare Part A and Medicare Part B, you have Original Medicare.
+You are free to see any doctor in the United States who accepts Medicare without service area restrictions.
 The same holds true with your Medigap plan.
 It can be used with any Medicare provider or Medicare approved facility.
-You can visit Medicare and search the
+You can visit Medicare and search the provider database for the area you are visiting.

 In contrast, Medicare and Medigap allow you to move freely about and see any provider who accepts Medicare.
 No referrals and no networks are needed with Medigap and Medicare insurance.